-Before the Bell: Five things every Canadian investor needs to know
+Five things every Canadian investor needs to know

 Economic News

+The productivity of American workers was flat in the first three months of this year, while labour costs rose at the fastest pace since the second quarter of last year.
+The Labor Department says productivity growth was zero in the January-March quarter after rising at a 1.8 per cent annual rate in the fourth quarter.
+It was the weakest performance since productivity had fallen at a 0.1 per cent rate in the second quarter of last year but an improvement from an initial reading of a 0.6 per cent decline.

+Labour costs rose at a 2.2 per cent rate after having fallen at a 4.6 per cent rate in the fourth quarter.
+It was the fastest gain since April-June of last year.
+Productivity growth has been weak through most of the current recovery.

-(8:30 a.m.
-ET) U.S. productivity and unit labour cost for Q1 (final).
-The consensus projections are an annualized rate decline of 0.2 per cent and increase of 2.5 per cent, respectively, from Q4.
+The consensus projections were for an annualized rate decline of 0.2 per cent and increase of 2.5 per cent, respectively, from Q4.

 (9:45 a.m.
 ET) U.S. Markit PMI for May.